aarcher07/MCP/WholeCell/Deprecated_DhaB_DhaT_IcdE_Model/ReadMe.txt

 * Of three NADH/NAD+ reactions, IcdE reaction most favours the substrates than the products at steady state.
 IcdE cycling reaction is not recommended for use.
 * Assumptions used to constrain the DhaB and DhaT reaction so that they are forward reactions.
 * kcat are erroneous labelled as V_max.
+* The model is non-dimensionalized which makes the output cumbersome to work with.

 Model and Model Analysis functions: